 If your tortoise’s species doesn’t brumate in the wild, you should avoid doing so in captivity.
 Likewise, hatchlings shouldn’t brumate unless you’re very experienced in raising tortoises.
 Hatchlings up to 3 years old should be kept awake in a heated vivarium during the winter.

 Older tortoises can be brumated when a normal weight and in good health.
-Weighing your tortoise and calculating its weight-to-size ratio ensures that your tortoise is fit for brumation.
+Weighing your tortoise and calculating its weight-to-size ratio ensures it’s fit for brumation.

 How Do Tortoises Survive Hibernation?